Jubilation and gunfire as Syrians celebrate the end of the Assad family's half-century rule

 Syria’s al-Watan newspaper, which was historically pro-government, wrote: “We are facing a new page for Syria.
 We thank God for not shedding more blood.
 We believe and trust that Syria will be for all Syrians.”

-The newspaper added that media workers should not be blamed for publishing government statements in the past.

-“We only carried out the instructions and published the news they sent us,” it said.
-“It quickly became clear now that it was false.”
+The newspaper added that media workers should not be blamed for publishing government statements in the past, saying: “We only carried out the instructions and published the news they sent us.”

 A statement from the Alawite sect — to which Assad belongs and which has formed the core of his base — called on young Syrians to be “calm, rational and prudent and not to be dragged into what tears apart the unity of our country.”